How can I receive services at your clinic?

 Can I be turned down for service?

-When your registration information is received, it is reviewed by a clinical faculty supervisor.
+When your application packet is received, it is reviewed by a clinical faculty supervisor.
 In some cases, the clinical supervisor may recommend that your specific needs would be better served elsewhere in the community and will make an appropriate referral.
-Every effort is made to meet your clinical needs in a timely manner.
+Every effort is made to meet your clinical needs in the most appropriate manner possible.